🚀Transition Work Items - Post Function

 Overview

-• Choose related items to work on: Current, Parent, Children, Sub-tasks, or Linked items
+• Choose related items to operate on – Current work, Parent, Children, Sub-tasks, or Linked items.

-• Copy field values from the Parent or other fields
+• Copy values from the Parent or other fields

 Transition Work Items Post Function configuration example: On transition to Done, automatically move all child issues to Done and set their resolution to match the parent.